kaamyk/ft_ls/README.md

 ## Theory:

 ### Syntax:
-The *ls* command can be written with the following different forms:
+The *ls* command can be written with the following forms:
 - ls
 - ls -lRa
 - ls -l -R -a